dotnet/csharplang/proposals/csharp-9.0/covariant-returns.md

 is modified to

-> An overriding property declaration shall specify the exact same accessibility modifiers and name as the inherited property, and there shall be an identity conversion **or (if the inherited property is read-only and has a value type - not a [ref return](https://github.com/dotnet/csharplang/blob/master/proposals/csharp-7.0/ref-locals-returns.md)) type) implicit reference conversion from the type of the overriding property to the type of the inherited property**.
+> An overriding property declaration shall specify the exact same accessibility modifiers and name as the inherited property, and there shall be an identity conversion **or (if the inherited property is read-only and has a value return - not a [ref return](https://github.com/dotnet/csharplang/blob/master/proposals/csharp-7.0/ref-locals-returns.md)) implicit reference conversion from the type of the overriding property to the type of the inherited property**.
 If the inherited property has only a single accessor (i.e., if the inherited property is read-only or write-only), the overriding property shall include only that accessor.
 If the inherited property includes both accessors (i.e., if the inherited property is read-write), the overriding property can include either a single accessor or both accessors. **The overriding property's type must be at least as accessible as the overriding property ([Accessibility domains](../../spec/basic-concepts.md#accessibility-domains)).**

 -----------------